 The 50 best free datasets for machine learning

 Datasets are integral to machine learning and natural language processing.
+It seems like there’s a dataset for everything, from linear regression to popular dog names in Sweden.
 Without training datasets, machine-learning algorithms would have no way of learning how to do text mining, text classification or categorize products.
-With this in mind, we've assembled a wealth of resources to help you out.
+With this in mind, we’ve assembled a wealth of resources to help you out.

 This article is the ultimate list of open datasets for machine learning.
 The datasets range from the vast (looking at you, Kaggle) to the highly specific, such as financial news or Amazon product datasets.